-Routine dental checkups and preventive care procedures may be covered under your dental insurance plan requiring little to no out-out-of-pocket expense.
-We invite you to check our financial information page or give us a call to find out if our office participates with your plan, and if you have any other questions about dental insurance, dental savings plans, forms of payment, or financing options.
+Routine dental checkups and preventive care procedures may be covered under your dental insurance plan requiring little to no out-of-pocket expense.
+We invite you to speak to an expert in our business office who will advise you of your plan, and if you have any other questions about dental insurance, dental savings plans, forms of payment, or financing options.
 We welcome your inquiries and do our best to help you begin care without additional stress or delay.

 If you've lost a tooth due to injury, decay, gum disease, or any other reason, we recommend dental implants to replace missing teeth.
 Dental implants come the closest to replicating the look, feel, and function of your natural teeth.